 - The early 1950s was a period of decolonization.

 - As new countries were born in the region, the question that emerged was what role would India and China play in this newly emerging post-colonial world order.

 - India propounded its NAM for the decolonized world and used NAM to position itself as a third force in the era of bipolarity.

 - However, India realized that the success or failure of its position in a new international order would depend upon the support or opposition to its efforts in China.

 - Nehru wanted to win the support of China and Nehru believed that an East led by India and China could guide the world morally at a time when the Western thought process was being guided by polarized ideological

 - Thus, Nehru’s idea of China was based on cooperation than containment.
 This is the reason why Nehru even invited Zhou Enlai to the Bandung Conference.

-- He even favoured US cooperation to balance China if needed but Nehru was not in favour of any US cooperation to contain China as he found it to be a Cold War tactic, which could weaken Non-Alignment.
+- He even favored US cooperation to balance China if needed but Nehru was not in favor of any US cooperation to contain China as he found it to be a Cold War tactic, which could weaken Non-Alignment.